pavelm14/PyPhyloGenomics_ms/MS.md

 We are interested in studing the phylogenetic relationships of lineages in the Lepidoptera.
 Hence, we decided to use the *Bombyx mori* genome as starting point (although any genome can be used) to obtain candidate genes suitable fo r sequencing across novel species.
+(Comment Pavel, it can be a general study and no need to say we are interested in Lepidoptera, rather we chose this group as a case study due to the relatively-well annotated genome of B. mori, the number of EST libraries described, taxonomically stable insect group at higher level, etc)
 As explained in the introduction, genes to be used in phylogenetic inference have to fulfill the following requirements: (i) the genes should be orthologs;
 (ii) the genes should be single-copy genes; (iii) their sequence need to be